 9. The leg kick and arm actions should be controlled and steady whilst maintaining a fixed head position.

 10. All actions should be smooth, continuous and relaxed.

 If you're ready to take your backstroke swimming technique up a level, then get stuck into my book.
-'How To Swim Backstroke' contains clear illustrations and detailed coaching points that make swimming on your back a synch.
+'How To Swim Backstroke' contains clear illustrations and detailed coaching points that simplify swimming on your back.